paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2018-11-26-warp_and_weft.md

 summary: In thinking about the fabric of the web, I unpick a few threads and tie myself in knots.
 image: /images/photos/1542802386.jpg
 category:
-- blogging
+- Blogging
-- indieweb
+- IndieWeb
-- web
+- Web
 tags:
 - featured
 ---